Refex Forfeits ₹130.69 Cr on Lapsed Warrants

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will Refex Industries deploy the forfeited ₹130.69 Crore on its balance sheet, and could this windfall be used for debt reduction, capital expenditure, or shareholder returns?
+How will Refex Industries deploy the forfeited ₹130.69 crore on its balance sheet, and could this windfall be redirected toward the significant capital expenditure shortfall observed in both preferential issues?

 Refex Industries Postal Ballot Results: Shareholders Approve Two Key Resolutions